The best laptops for Cricut makers: get the most out of Cricut Design Space

 Reasons to avoid

 Performance: The AMD Ryzen 7 processor combined with 16GB of RAM provides smooth performance for Cricut Design Space and basic design tasks.
 In our testing, the laptop handled standard Cricut projects with ease, including basic SVG imports and editing.
 Where it does show limitations is with complex, multi-layered designs or when running multiple creative applications simultaneously.
-The integrated Radeon graphics, while adequate for Cricut work, won't support intensive 3D modelling or advanced video editing alongside your crafting projects.
+The integrated Radeon graphics, while adequate for Cricut work, won't support intensive 3D modelling or video editing alongside your crafting projects.

 Read more: Acer Swift 3 review.